 If you are keeping them indoors, their tank should be at least 50 gallons.

-Wild Carp can live up to 10 years, but are more likely to live for 4 or 5 due to the risks of predation, disease and competition with other fish.
+Common goldfish can live up to 10 years but are more likely to live for 4 or 5 due to the risks of predation, disease, and competition with other fish.

 Their lifespan depends on the breed and their level of care.
 Some breeds will need more intensive care than others.

-Heavily modified breeds like the Ranchu and the Bubble Eye may only live up to a maximum of 5 years.
+Heavily modified breeds like the ranchu goldfish and the bubble eye may only live up to a maximum of 5 years.

 Telescopes are bred to live for 12 to 14 years, but it’s possible that they may have problems with vision and coordination.